tmux-python/tmuxp/docs/plugins/index.md

 [poetry][poetry] is the chosen python package manager for tmuxp.
 It is highly suggested to use it when developing plugins; however, `pip` will work just as well.
-Only one of the configuration files is needed for the packaging tool that the package developer desides to use.
+Only one of the configuration files is needed for the packaging tool that the package developer decides to use.

 ```console